Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Phonon time crystal in the vibrational mode

 \subsection{Phonon time crystal of ions}

-To study the evolution of phonon number and purity, we numerically solve the time evolution of the vibrational mode in the Fock basis.
-In Fig.~\ref{fig2}(a), we demonstrate the time evolution of the rescaled phonon number~\cite{Qutip1}, defined as $\Omega_2^2 N_a = \Omega_2^2\langle a^\dagger a \rangle$, for three distinct values of $\Omega_2$.
-With the decrease of $\Omega_2$, the associated nonlinear damping rate becomes weaker, resulting in two notable changes: an increase in the amplitude of oscillations and a lengthening of the relaxation time.
-These observations highlight the dynamic behavior of the system as it passes through different regimes.
+To study the phonon time crystal of ions, as shown in Fig.~\ref{figs4}, we numerically solve the time evolution of phonon number and purity in the vibrational mode.
+Firstly, since both the linear gain and nonlinear damping are obtained by the assist of spin state, we study the influence of initial spin states on the dynamics, as shown in Fig.~\ref{figs4}(a), which well demonstrates a spin-state independent dynamics and we set the initial state of spins as $|gg\rangle$ for simplicity.
+Then, in Fig.~\ref{figs4}(b1-b2), we demonstrate the time evolution of phonon mode under different nonlinear damping rate, where as the nonlinear damping rate becomes weaker, two notable changes occur: an increase in the amplitude of oscillations and a lengthening of the relaxation time.
+These observations highlight the dynamic behaviour of the system as it passes through different regimes.
 The oscillatory nature of the evolution provides the strong evidence for the dissipative gap closing in the thermodynamic limit, thereby confirming that the vibrational mode behaves as a time crystal.
-Besides, the time evolution approaches the classical situation with the decrease of $\Omega_2 $.

-In addition to examining the rescaled phonon number, as shown in Fig. \ref{fig2}(b), we also analyze the time-dependent evolution of the state purity that at the beginning of the evolution, the purity rapidly drops with the similar rate due to the system initially in the nonequilibrium state, and then the system enters a metastable state after this initial decrease, where the purity temporarily stabilizes before the following oscillations.
+Besides, we further analyse the time-dependent evolution of the state purity that at the beginning of the evolution, the purity rapidly drops with the similar rate due to the system initially in the nonequilibrium state, and then the system enters a metastable state after this initial decrease, where the purity temporarily stabilizes before the following oscillations.
 Over time, the oscillations gradually dampen, and the system approaches a steady-state value of purity.